AbhijitDhumal2711/Code_Alpha_Project_2/README.md

-We have used for developing web page
+We have used for developing web page for UI.